woomora/Infrastructures-of-Race-/README.md

 ## Citation

-Please cite accordingly if using any of the data:
+Please cite [the paper](10.1016/j.regsciurbecon.2024.104065) accordingly if using any of the data:

 ```bibtex
 @article{BWdlR2024,